-Recommended Curriculum for Physical Education Degree (non-licensure) Fitness Management Emphasis
+Recommended Curriculum for Physical Education Majors (Non-Licensure) - Fitness Management Emphasis

 The following suggested timetable is general in nature.
 Course offerings are sometimes shifted with little notice to enable students to schedule coursework more effectively.
-It is the student's responsibility to contact the program coordinators of the STEP and the Physical Education program for current requirements, course availability, admission to the STEP, transfer information, and advising assistance.
+It is the student's responsibility to contact the Program Coordinators of the STEP and the Physical Education program for current requirements, course availability, admission to the STEP, transfer information, and advising assistance.
 Seek counsel early in your academic career.